jlivingood/IETF-L4S-Deployment/Week2-PartB.md

 Enter the RPM value for "Uplink Responsiveness" in the survey form.

-### Step 4: Upload Responsiveness with Low Latency ON
+### Step 4: Uplink Responsiveness with Low Latency ON

 Cut and paste the following text into your Terminal application: